alvarenga-io/alvarenga-io/README.md

 **`Computer Science Student`**

 Welcome to my profile!
-I'm passionate about technology and learning.
+I'm passionate about data, technology, and learning.
 Currently, I'm studying Computer Science and working on personal and academic projects.